 After the showing, we like to hang out on the Ave at Oasis for bubble tea.
 Definitely come hang out for this!
 It’s the best time to meet and talk to other people who are interested in anime.
 That might actually be the most important part of the showing.
 We also have outside events every week like karaoke or food gatherings, which are a fun way to get to hang out with other members more.
 Occasionally, we also attend anime movie releases and also make a yearly group visit to Sakura-Con!

-If you have any questions about the club overall, send an email to [email protected].
+Come hang out with us on Discord at https://adp.moe/discord.
+If you have any questions about the club overall, you can also send an email to [email protected].
 You can also visit our office in the sub-basement of the HUB, SB283, or check out our Facebook page at www.facebook.com/AnimeDP.